basementdevs/.github/profile/README.md

 # Basement Devs
-A community focused to help people to achieve better opportunities in Europe mostly (US can be a thing as well).
+A community focused to help people to achieve better opportunities in Europe and USA.

 [Discord Community](https://discord.gg/basementdevs)